 - Joseph Finke, aged 46, a blacksmith, who arrived in South Australia in 1848 aboard the ship "Pauline"

 Contemporary Notables of the name Finke (post 1700) +

-- Herbert Finke, American Democrat politician, Alternate Delegate to Democratic National Convention from Illinois, 1952
+- Herbert Finke, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Illinois, 1952

-- Gene Finke, American Democrat politician, Candidate in primary for Texas State House of Representatives 77th District, 1996
+- Gene Finke, American Democratic Party politician, Candidate in primary for Texas State House of Representatives 77th District, 1996

 Related Stories +

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)